ekrzina/neural-language-models/README.md

 print(file_ids)
 ```

-The `nlm-keras.py` application uses Keras to create a model, train it, validate it and save it.
-One can change training parameters for varied results, while `nlm-torch.py` uses Pytorch.
+The `nlm-keras.py` application uses Keras to create a model, train it, validate it and save it, while `nlm-torch.py` uses Pytorch.
+One can change training parameters for varied results.